Campus Assault and Relationship Education (CARE)

 Fordham University Policy Statement on Sexual and Related Misconduct

-Fordham University is committed to the development and support of its primary educational mission.
-The University will not tolerate any form of sexual misconduct such as rape, sexual assault, sexual harassment, or other forms of non-consensual activity, including stalking and/or domestic violence or dating violence, sexual exploitation, and other sexual misconduct.
-Sexual misconduct can occur between strangers, acquaintances, or people who know each other well, including those who are involved in an intimate or sexual relationship, and can be committed by anyone regardless of sex, gender, or gender identity.
-Fordham will take prompt and effective steps reasonably calculated to end the sexual violence, eliminate the hostile environment, prevent recurrence, and, as appropriate, remedy its effects.
-This policy statement and the CARE brochure support the University’s Sexual Misconduct Policy and Procedures.
+Fordham University is committed to maintaining a community in which its members live, work, and learn in a safe and respectful environment that is free from all forms of sex- and gender-based discrimination.
+The University will not tolerate any form of sexual and related misconduct such as sex and gender discrimination, sexual assault, sexual harassment, stalking, dating violence, domestic violence, prohibited consensual relationships, sexual exploitation and other sexual misconduct, and intimidation and retaliation for reporting as defined in the Sexual and Related Misconduct Policy and Procedures.
+Sexual and related misconduct can occur between strangers, acquaintances, or people who know each other well, including those who are involved in an intimate or sexual relationship, and can be committed by anyone regardless of sex, gender, gender identity, gender expression or sexual orientation.
+Fordham will take prompt and effective steps to end the sexual and related misconduct, eliminate the hostile environment, prevent its recurrence, and remedy its effects.
+This policy statement and the CARE brochure support the University’s Sexual and Related Misconduct Policy and Procedures.

-The University’s Sexual Misconduct Policy and Procedures applies regardless of race, color, creed, religion, age, sex, gender, national origin, marital or parental status, sexual orientation, citizenship status, veteran status, disability, gender identity or expression, genetic predisposition, carrier status, or any other basis prohibited by law.
+The University’s Sexual and Related Misconduct Policy and Procedures applies regardless of race, color, national origin, religion, creed, age, disability, sex, gender, gender identity, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, criminal conviction, or any other protected class recognized under federal, state, or local law.

-Fordham University will enforce its policy on sexual offenses through internal student conduct procedures that are fair, prompt, and impartial.
-Student conduct cases will be handled by the respective dean of students on each campus (or the dean’s designee) who receives annual Title IX and sexual misconduct training.
+Fordham University will enforce its policy on sexual and related misconduct through internal student conduct procedures that are fair, prompt, and impartial.
+Student conduct cases will be handled by the respective dean of students on each campus (or the dean’s designee) or the Deputy Title IX Coordinator, all of whom receive annual Title IX and sexual misconduct training.